Travis Friend: Domestic career

 He made his first-class debut for CFX Academy against Mashonaland Eagles on 3 March 2000 during the 2000–01 Logan Cup.
 He played club cricket at Duncombe Park, Helmsley, North Yorkshire during the 2000 English cricket season.
 His back injury prevented him from bowling at more than a gentle medium-pace during his short stint at 2000 season.

 He later moved to Sydney to play in Grade League Cricket representing South Sydney District following the lifetime ban imposed by Zimbabwe Cricket on him and 14 fellow cricketers.
 He originally meant to play in first-class matches but he struggled to attract any interest from top-tier first-class teams and subsequently signed up by South Sydney club after accepting an offer to play in the Sydney Shires competition.

 He then switched to the UK in March 2005 to play county cricket for Derbyshire at the County Championship and he eventually made his professional T20 debut for the club against Nottinghamshire on 1 July 2005 during the 2005 Twenty20 Cup.
 He turned up for Derbyshire and united with former Zimbabwean player Dave Houghton who then served as head coach of Derbyshire.
 However, his cricketing career at Derbyshire was cut short for just one season as injuries dented the opportunity of securing a contract extension for the following season.
 He returned back to club cricket and eventually ended up playing for Knowle and Dorridge Cricket Club which is one of the prominent Birmingham Premier League Clubs at the Birmingham and District Premier League for three seasons as an overseas player.

 In 2009, he signed up for the summer with Castletown Cricket Club on the Isle of Man – the first time any of the island's teams could boast a former Test player.
 In July 2010, he smashed a record breaking knock of 227 runs for Castletown against Ramsey in Premier Cricket and his knock propelled Castletown to win the match by a margin of 319 runs.

 Aviation career

 During his playing career in Zimbabwe, he acquired a private pilot certificate in 2001 and also obtained two Advanced Level passes in Art stream and in Geography stream at the St. George’s College in Harare.
 He then took the first steps to become a commercial pilot at the age of 25 in 2006 and he obtained his UK flying licence in 2007.
-He underwent commercial flight training and pursued flying courses in the UK for a period of one year and during his stay in the UK he had compeleted all of his commercial exams.
+He underwent commercial flight training and pursued flying courses in the UK for a period of one year and during his stay in the UK he had completed all of his commercial exams.
 He also had stints with airlines such as Flybe and Airbus.
-After retiring from cricket, Friend moved to the Middle East.
-He now works as a commercial pilot for Qatar Airways.
-As of October 2021, he is out of a job and is looking for new opportunities.